Pronouncing Welsh Place Names

 The actual name of the village is Llanfairpwllgwyngyll and is locally abbreviated to Llanfair PG (well wouldn't you).
 A Victorian publicity stunt landed the villagers with the long name.
 If you really want to show off by learning how to pronounce it, try this:-

-The following list of place name elements might help make your map reading a little easier:
+The following list of place name elements will help make your map reading a little easier:

 Place Name Elements

 |bach or fach||small||Felinfach||velin-vach|

 |bont or pont||bridge||Pontnewydd||pont-neh-with|

 |dinas||fort, city||Dinas-Emrys||dinnass emm-riss|

 |fawr or mawr||big||Fforest Fawr||forest vowr (rhymes with hour)|

 |croes or groes||cross||Croesgoch||croiss-goch|

 |Dim ...||No ...||dim ...|